tbrx/molecule_grammar_rnn/readme.md

 Steps to reproduce results in table 4:

 1) Install requirements.
-rdkit (chemical informatics, http://www.rdkit.org/docs/Install.html) can be tricky; we recommend using Anaconda.
+rdkit (chemical informatics, http://www.rdkit.org/docs/Install.html) can be tricky; we recommend using Anaconda (e.g. `conda install -c rdkit rdkit`).
-Note: the project uses pytorch 0.3.1, later versions are not backward compatible and will not run.
+Note: the project uses python 3, and is not compatible with python 2.

-2) First prepare data by running python3 data data/zinc.smi
+2) First prepare data by running
+`python -m data data/zinc.smi`

 3) Generate samples from pretrained VAE for testing the grammar model.
-See optional) for training your own VAE. python3 vae --restore vae-pretrained --generate-samples
+See optional) for training your own VAE.
+`python -m vae --restore vae-pretrained --generate-samples`

 4) Train grammar_rnn model, the main paper contribution.
-This takes approximately ten minutes. python3 grammar_model
+This takes approximately ten minutes.
+`python -m grammar_model`

 Results are displayed to terminal + plotted to tensorboard (default location /tmp/models)